Cale Yarborough

-William Caleb "Cale" Yarborough (born March 27, 1939) is an American former NASCAR Winston Cup Series driver and owner, businessman, and farmer.
-He is one of only two drivers in NASCAR history to win three consecutive championships, winning in 1976, 1977, and 1978.
+William Caleb Yarborough (March 27, 1939 – December 31, 2023) was an American NASCAR Winston Cup Series driver and owner, businessman, farmer, and rancher.
+He was the first driver in NASCAR history to win three consecutive championships, winning in 1976, 1977, and 1978.
 He was one of the preeminent stock car drivers from the 1960s to the 1980s and also competed in IndyCar events.
 His fame was such that a special model of the Mercury Cyclone Spoiler II was named after him.

-His 83 wins tie him with Jimmie Johnson for sixth on the all-time NASCAR Cup Series winner's list (behind Bobby Allison and Darrell Waltrip, who are tied for fourth with 84).
+His 83 wins tie him with Jimmie Johnson for sixth on the all-time NASCAR Cup Series winner's list (behind Bobby Allison, who has 85 and Darrell Waltrip, who has 84).
 His 14.82% winning percentage is the ninth best of all-time and third among those with 500 or more starts.
 Yarborough won the Daytona 500 four times; his first win coming in 1968 for the Wood Brothers, the second in 1977 for Junior Johnson, and back-to-back wins in 1983 and 1984 for Ranier-Lundy Racing.
-Yarborough is a three-time winner of the National Motorsports Press Association Driver of the Year Award (1977, 1978, 1979).
-After retiring, he owned Cale Yarborough Motorsports and several successful agricultural businesses.
+Yarborough was a three-time winner of the National Motorsports Press Association Driver of the Year Award (1977, 1978, 1979).
+After retiring, he owned Cale Yarborough Motorsports and several successful agricultural businesses as well as being a rancher and farmer himself on his own ranch at his home in Florence, South Carolina.

 Beginnings

 Yarborough was born to Julian and Annie Yarborough in the tiny, unincorporated community of Sardis near Timmonsville, South Carolina, the oldest of three sons.
-Julian was a tobacco farmer, cotton gin operator, and store owner who was killed in a private airplane crash when Cale was around ten years of age.
+Julian was a tobacco farmer, cotton gin operator, and store owner who was killed in a private airplane crash when Cale was twelve years of age.
 According to his autobiography Cale, Yarborough attended the second Southern 500 in 1951 as a young spectator without a ticket.
 Yarborough was a high school football star at Timmonsville High School and played semi-pro football in Columbia, South Carolina for four seasons and was a Golden Gloves boxer.
 He made his first attempt in the Southern 500 as a teenager by lying about his age, but he was caught and disqualified by NASCAR.
 In 1957, Yarborough made his debut as a driver at the Southern 500, driving the No. 30 Pontiac for Bob Weatherly, starting 44th and finishing 42nd after suffering hub problems.
 He ran for Weatherly two years later, and finished 27th.
 In 1960, Yarborough ran one race, and had his first career top-fifteen, a fourteenth-place finish at Southern States Fairgrounds.
-He again ran one race in 1961, finishing 30th in the Southern 500 driving for Julian Buesink.
+He again ran one race in 1961, finishing thirtieth in the Southern 500 driving for Julian Buesink.
 In 1962, Yarborough ran eight races for Buesink, Don Harrison, and Wildcat Williams.
 He earned his first top-ten at the Daytona 500 Qualifying Race, when he finished tenth.